Dre Campbell Farm

 The result is the same: the host will eventually die without causing too much damage to crops or reproducing.

-When the braconid larvae become adults, they will make a hole in the cocoons, exit, and begin the life cycle.
-These natural predators are most prolific in warm and humid conditions in the summer.
+When the braconid larvae mature into adults, they will create a hole in the cocoons, exit, and initiate the next stage of their life cycle.
+These natural predators are most prolific in warm, humid conditions during the summer.

 Do They Sting?

-These very useful creatures do not sting humans, unlike the Hornets and Yellow Jackets that we are used to.
+These beneficial creatures do not sting humans, unlike the hornets and yellowjackets with which we are more familiar.
 However, they sting their prey to paralyze them for food to grow their offspring.

 Habitat